omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ---
 # Data Visualization

-The Data Visualization module allows site administrators are able to generate datasets and render diagrams that reflect their data.
-Once installed and activated on the modules tab of the admin dashboard, Data Visualization is managed on site by site basis.
+The [Data Visualization module](https://omeka.org/s/modules/Datavis){target=_blank} allows site administrators are able to generate datasets and render diagrams that reflect their data.
+Once installed and activated on the Modules tab of the admin dashboard, Data Visualization is managed on a site-by-site basis.

-## Creating Data Visualizations
+## Creating data visualizations
 If the Data Visualization module is active, a tab for Data Visualization will appear in the menu for individual sites.
 Clicking this tab will take you to a list of all visualizations created for the site.
 You can sort the visualizations by either date or title in ascending or descending order.

-## Adding a Data Visualization
+### Adding a data visualization
-After clicking the Data Visualization tab, you can create a new visualization by clicking the *Add new visualization* button.
+After clicking the Data Visualization tab under a site, you can create a new visualization by clicking the *Add new visualization* button.

 You will then have the option select what you would like to visualize.
 The five options include: